-- A recent addition to the TPR classroom course is its new “Amplifire” online workbook, which integrates and complements the practice material you get with the TPR MCAT book set.
+- An addition to the TPR classroom course is its “Amplifire” online workbook, which integrates and complements the practice material you get with the TPR MCAT book set.
 More on this below.

 - If you take a course, and are unhappy for any reason with your score, you can take the course again, for free!

 Kaplan MCAT Prep Course

 Kaplan’s MCAT prep course is probably the most popular choice for pre-med students, if only because of Kaplan’s name recognition in the test prep industry.
-It simply has more courses available in more cities than any other test prep provider.
-So, there’s actually a pretty good chance that Kaplan is your only option for a live MCAT prep course.
+Another obvious advantage is that Kaplan has more courses available in more cities than any other test prep provider.
+So, there’s a pretty good chance that Kaplan is your only option for a live MCAT prep course.
 Like TPR, reviews of Kaplan courses are positive as well, although I think certain types of pre-med students respond better to Kaplan than others.

 Like TPR, Kaplan’s live MCAT prep course is typically spread over a semester with 2-3 hour class periods 2-3 days per week.
 In that time, you’ll have 540 hours of instruction and online practice, including 13 class sessions and 14 full-length practice tests (including the AAMC practice materials).
 If you miss a session you can make up the session by listening to a recording of the class.

 - When you sign up for the Kaplan course, you get access to The MCAT Channel, as well as Qbank, Kaplan’s online practice question database with 11,000 practice questions for you to take on your own along with digital books and a flashcard app.

 - You’ll be able to access 130 interactive science videos.

-- You’ll be provided with a personalized study plan that takes into account your strengths and weaknesses
+- You’ll be offered a personalized study plan that takes into account your strengths and weaknesses.

 - Kaplan has several unique options and services, but they’re mostly sold separately.
 More on this below.
 The standard MCAT In-Person Prep Course is $2,299.
 By using our link you’ll get the premedFAQ discount!

 Comparing the two…